cem-yilmaz/GCSearch/README.md

 GCSearch is powered by a robust ⚗️ Flask backend, and brought to life with a custom-built bespoke ⚛️ React frontend.

 GCSearch was created for **The University of Edinburgh's** "_Text Technologies for Data Science_" (TTDS) course in 2025, and was the collaborative effort of Cem, Ray, Layla, Yu-Shin, and Efe.
-Please see [Credits](#Credits) for further details.
 ## Supported Messaging Platforms
 - **Instagram**
 - **WhatsApp**